hckops/hckctl/README.md

   <a href="#development">Development</a>
 </p>

-A novel BAS engine with a declarative approach to launch manual and simulated attacks, either against a sandbox lab or your infrastructure.
+A novel Breach and Attach Simulation (BAS) engine with a declarative approach to launch manual and simulated attacks, either against a sandbox lab or your infrastructure.
 It leverages pre-defined and always up-to-date recipes to probe and verify your security posture, designed to be integrated in automated pipelines and to analyze, aggregate and export reports.

 > TODO screenshot/gif